Bulking broken down

 Starting with Protein

-Protein is the muscle’s building block and arguably the most important macronutrient when it comes to gaining muscle size.
-According to some studies, you need 1 gram of protein per pound of bodyweight to put on muscle mass.
+Protein is the muscle’s building block and arguably the most important macronutrient when it comes to muscle building.
+According to some studies, you need 1 gram of protein per pound of bodyweight to put on muscle mass, and others will say 1.5 grams per pound of bodyweight.

 After you calculate your daily required calories using TDEE, you need to gauge your daily protein need.
 40:30:30 (carbs: protein: fats) is a dependable macronutrient split for bulking.
 If your total required calories are 2400kcal, you’ll need 960kcal (2400X40%) coming from protein.
 You need to be eating 240 grams (960/4) of protein every day to put on muscle mass.
 A quality meal replacement shake can be a great substitute for those on the go.